dwoodjr/drexel-courses/GMAP 395/Module 4/GMAP 395 - ASN 4 - Brief.md

 1.**README File** (Markdown or TXT) that explains:
 >     - Which post-processing effects you used and why.
 >     - How your C# script controls a post-processing effect in real-time.
->     - How Cinemachine is used in your scene.
 >     - Any challenges you faced and how you resolved them.
 > 2. **Recorded Video (5–10 Minutes)**:
 >     - Screen-record your scene.